Speech Analytics Enhancing Customer Experience in the Banking and Financial Services Industry

 When you run voice analytics on all the stored calls, you will be able to identify the customer concerns and their expectations.
 You can rapidly analyze call recordings to identify compliance issues, misselling, privacy issues, and newer requirements.

-This would allow you to improve your engagement with the customers and figure out opportunities to upsell them.
+This would allow you to improve your customer engagement with the customers and figure out opportunities to upsell them.

 Let me give you a couple of use cases for which we used voice analytics in the BFSI sector.